5txvn/taiga/README.md

 Now, you are set up for your Taiga project!
 <h3>Tutorial</h3>
 <h6>Variables/Constants</h6>
 In Taiga, just like in regular Javascript, you have variables and constants.
 They are used to assign values to names for simplicity.
-To declare constants, use the @ symbol, or use the <b>constant keyword
+To declare constants, use the <b>@</b> symbol, or use the <b>constant</b> keyword
 <pre>
 @example = "Hello World"
 constant example = "Hello World"
 </pre>
-To declare variables/let, use the ~ operator, or use the variable keyword
+To declare variables/let, use the <b>~</b> operator, or use the <b>variable</b> keyword
 <pre>
 ~example = "Hello World"
 variable example = "Hello World"
 </pre>
-To explicitly define a variable as global (can be accessed anywhere in the code), use the gb or the global keyword
+To explicitly define a variable as global (can be accessed anywhere in the code), use the <b>gb</b> or the <b>global</b> keyword
 <pre>
 gb example = "Hello World"
 global example = "Hello World"
 </pre>
 <h6>Comments</h6>
 Comments are ignored by the interpreter and are used to organize your code.
 Single line comments are comments that span only one line.
-To declare a single line comment in Taiga, use the # symbol.
+To declare a single line comment in Taiga, use the <b>#</b> symbol.
 <pre>
 #this is a comment
 </pre>
 Multiple line comments are comments that span multiple lines.
-To declare multiple line comments, start it with the -> symbol and end it with the <- symbol
+To declare multiple line comments, start it with the <b>-></b> symbol and end it with the <b><-</b> symbol
 <pre>
 ->
 this